ecsec/open-ecard-legacy-activator/README.md

 Installation
 ============

-The repository comes with a build script, build.sh for *nix or build.bat for windows.
-On execution it creates a xpi file in the build directory, which can be installed in Firefox.
+The repository comes with a build script for each browser and OS, for example build_firefox.sh for Firefox on *nix and build_chrome.bat for Chrome on windows.
+On execution it creates the addon/extension file in the build directory, which can be installed in the browser afterwards.

 License